-Making sure you vaccinate your pet regularly is important to protect them against infections and diseases which can shorten or impact the quality of life.
+Making sure you vaccinate your pet regularly is important to protect them against infections and diseases which can shorten or impact their quality of life.
 Pets need to be vaccinated from an early age, as many animal infectious diseases are still prevalent in the UK, which can in some cases also be transmitted to humans.
-Up to date vaccination is the only way to be sure your pet is protected for life.
+Up to date pet vaccinations is the only way to be sure your pet is protected for life.

-Your vet will advise you on the vaccinations that are best for your pet and give you a schedule, which depends on many different factors including where you live and how many other pets are in your home.
+Your vet will advise you on the pet vaccinations that are best and give you a schedule, which depends on many different factors including where you live and how many other pets are in your home.